CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Experiments

-Previous works~\cite{ozdayi2023controlling, zhang2023ethicist} commonly select GPT-Neo 1.3B, trained on The Pile, as it shares the tokenizer used in LM Extraction Benchmark.
-Its widespread use makes it a suitable baseline for comparison.
+We extend CoSPED to evaluate across different models.
+Previous works~\cite{ozdayi2023controlling, zhang2023ethicist} commonly select GPT-Neo 1.3B\footnote{GPT-Neo 1.3B: \url{https://huggingface.co/EleutherAI/gpt-neo-1.3B}}, trained on \textit{The Pile}, as it shares tokenizer used in LM Extraction Benchmark.
+Its widespread usage makes it fit for baseline comparison.